 The more I scrolled, the more I could feel my Italian skills growing.

 Want to feel the same?
 I’ll share six of my absolute favorite Italian bloggers and what any language student can learn from them.

 Posts written by Italian bloggers are super useful because they allow you to improve your Italian skills in ways that traditional learning resources may lack.

-First, Italian bloggers allow you to see Italian “in the wild.”
+First, Italian bloggers allow you to see Italian text “in the wild.”
 By that, I mean that their blog posts are often informal, and they’re written in a way that’s very close to how Italian is naturally spoken.
 They’re a great tool for creating an at-home immersion environment—replace the English-language blogs you’d otherwise be reading to surround yourself with authentic, conversational Italian.